 Stop.
 Call.
 Report.
-We urge all students, faculty, staff members and visitors to report crimes and public-safety incidents to the Office of Student Life, located on the ground floor of Padre Rubio Hall.
+We urge all students, faculty, staff members and visitors to report crimes and public-safety incidents to the Office of Student Life on the ground floor of Padre Rubio Hall.
 You can also report incidents directly to the Madrid police in an accurate and timely manner.

-Faculty, staff and students are expected to promptly report any safety and security maintenance issues when discovered.
+Faculty, staff and students are expected to report any safety and security maintenance issues when discovered promptly.
 These requests receive priority over non-safety and non-emergency work orders.

 Timely Warnings of Crime

-SLU-Madrid sends Timely Warnings via the slu.edu email to notify the University community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to members of the University community.
+SLU-Madrid sends Timely Warnings via the slu.edu email to notify the campus community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to community members.

-The Timely Warnings notice will include information to promote safety and aid in the prevention of similar crimes.
+The Timely Warnings notice will include information to promote safety and aid in preventing similar crimes.

 Updates to the SLU-Madrid community about any particular case resulting in a Timely Warning will be distributed via email and may be posted on the SLU-Madrid website or announced in the SLU-Madrid Campus Life weekly newsletter.